WallarooLabs/wally/book/appendix/wallaroo-command-line-options.md

 ### Resilience

-If resilience is turned on, you can optionally specify the target directory for resilience files via the `--resilience-dir/-r` parameter (default is `/tmp`).
+If resilience is turned on, you can optionally specify the target directory for resilience files via the `--resilience-dir/-r` parameter (default is `/tmp`), and whether or not log should be rotated (`--log-rotation`, off by default).
+If log rotation is enabled, you may also set the file size on which to trigger log rotation (per worker, in bytes).
+If no file size is set, log rotation will only happen if it is requested via an external control channel message sent to the address specified in the cluster intializer worker's `--external` parameter.
+If a file size _is_ set, log rotation may trigger if either the log file reaches the specified file size, or if a log rotation is requested for the worker via the external control channel.

 ## Performance Flags